Virginia sales tax guide

 Once you’ve collected sales tax, you’re required to remit it to Virginia Tax by a certain date.
 Virginia Tax will then distribute it appropriately.

 Filing a Virginia sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to Virginia Tax.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

 Online filing is required in Virginia.
+Form ST-9 can be accessed and completed online.
 If electronic filing causes your business an undue hardship, you can submit an Electronic Filing Waiver Request.
 All waivers must be renewed annually.